drhelius/grpc-demo/README.md

   cpu: "0.1"
 ```

-Note that you must provide a valid *fqdn* for the route that is going to expose the Account service using an Ingress Gateway.
+Note that you must provide a valid *fqdn* for the route that is going to expose the Account service HTTP listener using an Ingress Gateway.
 This *fqdn* should make sense in your cluster so change `account-grpc-demo.mycluster.com` for a route valid in your cluster.

 Install the chart using a custom Account route: